-As the year draws to an end, we find ourselves reflecting on the past 12 months.
-New Year’s Eve in 2019 also marks the end of the decade!
-Reflection can be a powerful tool for both teachers and students, not just at the end of the calendar year, but all year long, to help build and sustain a positive classroom community.
+As the school year draws to an end, it’s natural to reflect on all that’s happened in the classroom—the challenges, the milestones, and the growth, both academic and personal.
+This time of year offers a meaningful opportunity for students and teachers to look back on their shared experiences and celebrate the community they’ve built together.
+Reflection can be a powerful tool for both teachers and students, not just at the end of the school year, but all year long, to help build and sustain a positive classroom community.

 Having a shared repertoire of daily and weekly routines, traditions, and activities helps to nurture a sense of belonging in our students.
 Engaging in the components of Morning Meeting or Responsive Advisory Meeting can strengthen our relationships with our students and the connections among the students themselves.
 Explicitly teaching students the social, emotional, and academic skills needed for meaningful, supportive interactions provides an atmosphere of safety that is needed for developing trust.
 When these lessons and activities stand alone, they will foster the development of a positive community.
 However, reflecting together on these experiences intensifies the sense of positive community by deepening the bonds created among community members.